MiroslavKohut/quadrocopter_driver/README.md

 # quadrocopter_driver
 This repository contains experimental code for PID quadrocopter control using MPU9250 and radio control.
 Yaw axis is tested and calibrated.
 Pitch and roll axis are prepared for PID calibration.
-For yaw axis control we are using P regulator with raw data from gyroscope filtered with Moveing average filter.
+For yaw axis control we use P regulator with raw data from gyroscope filtered with Moving average filter.
 We also implemented complementary filter for pitch and roll rotation.
 Filtering of data works fine but Controller still needs a better calibration and testing.
 We do not suggest to edit the code.
 Only at your own risk.